tarantool/test-run/README.md

 * `description`

-* `script` — A file with Tarantool commands.
+* `script` — The file with Tarantool commands, used in `core = tarantool` tests.
   It is used to start the default server using `tarantoolctl`.
   The value should be a file in the same directory as `suite.ini`, like `box.lua` or `master.lua`.
-  This setting is mandatory for test suites with `core = tarantool` and ignored with other types of tests.
+  This setting is mandatory for test suites with `core = tarantool` and ignored in other types of tests.

 * `config` — name of a test configuration file, for example, `engine.cfg`.
   For details, see the [test configuration](#test-configuration) section below.